Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Discussion

-The blessing of dependence phenomenon between latent variables is perhaps a bit surprising, partly because the independence assumption of latent variables is predominant in many latent variable modeling approaches.
-For example, in the traditional and popular factor analysis model, the latent factors are often assumed independent with a diagonal covariance matrix \citep{anderson1956fa}.
-In practice, however, especially in confirmatory latent variable analysis widely seen in education, psychology, and epidemiology, each latent construct of interest carries a substantive meaning (see the examples in Section \ref{sec-prac}).
-So it is highly likely that such latent constructs postulated by domain experts are dependent on each other.
-From this perspective, our theoretical result in this work provides reassurance that the dependence of latent variables can be a blessing, rather than a curse.
-In the future, it would be interesting to explore whether similar blessing-of-dependence phenomenon is present in other types of graphical latent variable models.
+This work reveals a blessing-of-latent-dependence geometry for the BLESS model and its extensions, which are discrete models with multiple binary latent variables.
+For the BLESS model, we show that under the minimal conditions for generic identifiability that each latent variable has exactly two observed children, the model parameters are identifiable if and only if there exists dependence between the latent variables. {In addition, we have successfully established similar conclusions for the more complicated CatDINA model, which has a more flexible measurement graph beyond a star tree.} In statistical modeling, the independence assumption on latent variables is predominantly adopted; e.g., in traditional factor analysis, latent factors are often assumed to be independent with a diagonal covariance matrix \citep{anderson1956fa}.
+In practice, however, especially in confirmatory latent variable analysis widely seen in education, psychology, and epidemiology, latent constructs of interest often carry substantive meanings; see the real-data example in Section \ref{sec-prac}.
+As a result, it is highly likely that such latent constructs postulated by domain experts are dependent on each other, such as the presence/absence of depression and anxiety disorders in psychiatry, or the existence/non-existence of multiple pathogens in epidemiology.
+From this perspective, our theoretical result provides reassurance that the dependence of latent variables can be a blessing, rather than a curse.